Michael López-Alegría: List of EVAs

 At the end of his ISS mission, he commanded the longest flight by a Soyuz spacecraft, making Expedition 14 the longest expedition thus far.
 López-Alegría broke the record for longest spaceflight by an American astronaut.

 Post-NASA career

 López-Alegría retired from NASA on March 12, 2012 and served as the President of the Commercial Spaceflight Federation through the end of 2014.

 López-Alegría is an independent consultant to traditional and commercial space companies, serves on several advisory boards and committees to public and private organizations, and is engaged in public speaking domestically and internationally.
 He is based in Washington, DC.

-In 2017 López-Alegría joined Axiom Space as director of Business Development.
+In 2017, López-Alegría joined Axiom Space as director of Business Development.
 He flew in space again in 2022 as commander of Axiom Mission 1, the first Axiom Space Crew Dragon mission to the International Space Station.

-In September 2015, López-Alegría officiated the wedding of Kellie Gerardi and Steven Baumruk.
-In December 2019, López-Alegría officiated the wedding of Saúl Reza Arcelus and Jillianne Pierce.
+López-Alegría was the commander of Axiom Mission 3, which launched on 18 January 2024.